-Ocicat is a medium-sized cat with an exciting and larger-than-life personality.
-Together with their character, their exotic looks are sure to make an impression on all who meet them.
-Outgoing and welcoming to everyone, including strangers, Ocicat will surely go straight into your hearts.
+The Ocicat is a medium-sized cat with an exciting and larger-than-life personality.
+Together with their fun-loving character, their exotic looks are sure to make an impression on all who meet them.
+Outgoing and welcoming to everyone, including strangers, the Ocicat will surely earn a place in your heart.

 - Grooming: Once a Week 2/10